 One of the handy features of a Facebook fan page is the possibility to create an event and notify all followers of it.
 Whether it is an online or offline event, posting a notification on Facebook is one of the most effective ways to promote it.
 Use it to expand your reach and find a relevant target audience of people who would love to learn something interesting from you.

 Events should not be limited to workshops and meetups, however.
-You can even invite people to mini photo session to a beautiful scenery.
+You can even invite people to the mini photo session to the beautiful scenery.

 Join Facebook groups for photographers